codsen/codsen/packages/chlu/readme.md

 ### 2. Wrong package

 This has happened to me before, actually on Detergent's repo even.
 I copied and edited the changelog from my other library and forgot to edit the package name in the footer diff links.
-For example, `wrong-lib` could be wrong in the footer link below:
+For example, `wrong-lib` is wrong below:

 ```md
 [1.4.0]: https://github.com/code-and-send/wrong-lib/compare/v1.3.0...v1.4.0
 ```

-`chlu` will read your package.json (must be located at the same root folder as changelog.md) and fix both your GitHub user and GutHub package name in the links.
+`chlu` will read your `package.json` (which must be located at the same root folder as `changelog.md`) and fix both your GitHub user and GitHub package name in the links.

 ## Extras

 Since the order of the features is descending, the default order of title markdown links in the footer should also be descending.
 That's also how example in http://keepachangelog.com is set.
 I hate that.
 Personally, I find it difficult to visually scan the list if the order is descending.
 That's why `chlu` will respect the existing order of your footer links and add the missing link in a correct order.

-Oh, forgot to say, `chlu` is meant to be run automatically so it's good to set your snippet got `git add` to be `git add `

 ## Contributing